Satellite Phones Explained

 Firstly, understand where you’re going to use the device to ensure that you choose a device on the correct satellite network that is suitable for your needs and will work when and where you need it.

-From there look at which devices are options for you, consider the cost of the device and the cost of the ongoing monthly fee for the service plan.
 Think about how often you’re going to use the device (Ie. If it is just in an emergency, or if you’d like to be able to call family and friends and regularly check in on things back at home.)

 Which satellite phone network suits you?